Postgraduate MA

 In addition to quality teaching and a wealth of opportunities, this course has an enviable reputation for producing award-winning films.
 Many graduates have gone on to work for BBC, ITV independent production companies in the UK and internationally.
 What’s more, you’ll be located at the heart of one of the country’s most reputable media hubs, where you’ll join a vibrant community of practising creatives.

-You can listen to programme leader Simon Stanton-Sharma giving an insight into the course on Soundcloud.
+You can listen to programme leader Simon Stanton-Sharma giving an insight into the course on SoundCloud.

 International applicants: Please check the international intakes page for the latest information and application dates.